Why You Need Car Insurance

 Average costs of claims can run into tens of thousands of pounds even for minor collisions especially if personal injury is involved.
 A single injury claim for a car accident can run up to thousands of pounds in compensation.

 Personal injury claims are one reason why car insurance has risen in the UK over the past 10 years.
-There are criminals exploiting the fact that if you hit the back of another car then insurers will almost always hold you liable for the crash.
+Criminals are exploiting the fact that if you hit the back of another car then insurers will almost always hold you liable for the crash.

-The number of ‘crash for cash‘ claims has increased where the criminal pulls out or brakes suddenly, usually at low speed, and then makes a claim for whiplash, and they sometimes make claims for people who weren’t even in the car.
-Fraud investigations have increased for this type of insurance crime but due to the number of payouts already made the cost for car insurance for most people has increased.
+The number of ‘crash for cash‘ claims has increased where the criminal pulls out or brakes suddenly, usually at low speed, and then makes a whiplash claim, and they sometimes make claims for people who weren’t even in the car.
+Fraud investigations have increased for this type of insurance crime but due to the number of payouts already made the cost of car insurance for most people has increased.